j-machacek/numgeo-external-solvers/numgeo-pastix/README.md

 	* libpastix_starpu.a (from *pastix/**BuildDir**/sopalin/*, only for the StarPU version)
 	* libspm.a (from *pastix/**BuildDir**/spm/src/*)
 	* libspmf.a (from *pastix/**BuildDir**/spm/wrappers/fortran90/*)
-	* >Note: **BuildDir** corresponds to the version of numgeo-pastix you want to build.
+	* >**BuildDir** corresponds to the version of numgeo-pastix you want to build.
 If you followed our suggestions above, then the serial version is **BuildDir**=build and the StarPU-version is **BuildDir**=build_starpu

-2. Copy the files "pastix_enums.F90" and "pastixf.f90" from pastix/wrappers/fortran90/src/ to numgeo-pastix/Dir/src/ and replace the old ones
+2. Optional: Copy the files "pastix_enums.F90" and "pastixf.f90" from pastix/wrappers/fortran90/src/ to numgeo-pastix/Dir/src/ and replace the old ones
-3. Copy the files "spm_enums.F90" and "spmf.f90" from pastix/spm/fortran90/src/ to numgeo-pastix/Dir/src/ and replace the old ones
+3. Optional: Copy the files "spm_enums.F90" and "spmf.f90" from pastix/spm/fortran90/src/ to numgeo-pastix/Dir/src/ and replace the old ones
 4. Open the Terminal in the numgeo-pastix directory
 5. Use make to build the executable:
    ```
    make clean
    make all
    ```

->Note: Dir corresponds to the version of numgeo-pastix you want to build: the serial version (Dir=serial) or the StarPU-version (Dir=starpu)

 ## Known Bugs